 The Chester Botanist

-Like eminent botanists John Bartram, Humphry Marshall, and William Baldwin, Darlington was born in Pennsylvania as a Quaker.
-A native of West Chester, he received his medical degree from the University of Pennsylvania in Philadelphia.
-As a student, Benjamin Barton, the author of the first American botany textbook, encouraged his interest in the subject.
+A native of West Chester, William received his medical degree from the University of Pennsylvania in Philadelphia.
+As a student, Benjamin Barton, the author of the first American botany textbook, encouraged William's interest in the subject.

-After an appointment as a surgeon for an East India merchant, Darlington traveled to Calcutta.
-A year later, when he returned from India, he married Catharine Lacey, the daughter of a distinguished Revolutionary War General.
+After an appointment as a surgeon for an East India merchant, William traveled to Calcutta.
+A year later, when he returned from India, William married Catharine Lacey, the distinguished Revolutionary War General's daughter.

-An abiding counselor and partner to William, they would be together for forty years; having four sons and four daughters.
-Their oldest son Benjamin Smith Barton Darlington and their youngest son William Baldwin Darlington were both named in honor of fellow botanists.
+An abiding counselor and partner to William, Catherine would be by William's side for forty years, having four sons and four daughters.
+Their oldest son, Benjamin Smith Barton Darlington, and their youngest son, William Baldwin Darlington, were both named in honor of fellow botanists.

-1826 was a big year for Darlington.
-He organized and presided over the Chester County Cabinet of Natural Sciences and he published his first edition of "Florula Cestrica," his catalog of plants in West Chester.
+The year 1826 was an important milestone for William Darlington.
+William organized and presided over the Chester County Cabinet of Natural Sciences, and he published his first edition of "Florula Cestrica," or a catalog of plants in West Chester.

-An archivist, Darlington worked to preserve correspondence and documents of Humphry Marshall and John Bartram; he compiled them into a book called, Memorials of Bartram and Marshall.
+An archivist, William worked to preserve correspondence and documents of Humphry Marshall and John Bartram.
+William compiled their work into a book called, Memorials of Bartram and Marshall.

-In 1853, the botanist John Torrey named a new and remarkable variety of pitcher-plant found in California for Darlington, calling it Darlingtonia californica.
-He had been similarly honored but Augustin de Candolle who named a genus after him.
+In 1853, the botanist John Torrey named a new and remarkable variety of pitcher-plant found in California for William Darlington, calling it Darlingtonia californica.
+William had been similarly honored, but Augustin de Candolle named a genus after him.

-An epitaph in Latin is inscribed on his stone marker, written by Darlington some twenty years before his death:
+An epitaph in Latin is inscribed on William's stone marker.
+William wrote the phrase some twenty years before his death: